Atmosphere: Composition and Structure

 - The stratosphere is the highest layer that can be accessed by jet-powered aircraft.

-- The mesosphere is the area from 50 to 80 km, it is the third highest layer of Earth’s atmosphere.
+The mesosphere is the area from 50 to 80 km, it is the third highest layer of Earth’s atmosphere.
+Some important facts about the mesosphere are given below:

 - Found above the stratosphere and below the thermosphere